XpressAI/xai-discord/README.md

 4. Copy the generated URL from the "Scopes" section and paste it into your browser.
 5. Follow the prompts to authorize your bot and add it to your desired server.

+## Developers Discord
+Have any questions?
+Feel free to chat with the devs at our [Discord](https://discord.com/invite/vgEg2ZtxCw)!